 Grave psychological disturbances, anguish, or grave fear of hardship, suffering, or torture can diminish the responsibility of the one committing suicide.
 (CCC 2282)

 You do not need to face this contemplation alone.
 Reach out.
 Talk to someone.
 Reconnect and ASK for HELP.
-If you or someone you know is in an emergency, please call 911 immediately.
+If you or someone you know is experiencing a mental health crisis, CALL or TEXT 988 immediately.

-National Awareness on Mental Illness (NAMI) Crisis Resources nami.org Crisis Text Line: text NAMI to 741-741 (If you are feeling uncomfortable talking on the phone, NAMI's Crisis Text Line will connect you to a free, trained crisis counselor.)
+National Awareness on Mental Illness (NAMI) Crisis Resources nami.org 1-800-950-NAMI (6264) Text NAMI to 741-741 (If you are feeling uncomfortable talking on the phone, NAMI's Crisis Text Line will connect you to a free, trained crisis counselor.)